Koromix/rygel/src/attic/README.md

 It is mainly useful for automated test systems, **do not install it** on production machines because it is a security risk.
 SeatSH only makes sure that the user connected to the SSH matches the one on the active console session, nothing more.

+# Serf

+Small HTTP server made for localhost testing, with support for custom HTTP headers.

 ## Build and installation

 In order to build SeatSH on Windows, clone the repository and run these commands from the root directory: